-Today I am review The Night Country by Melissa Albert.
-My thanks to Melissa, and to Penguin Random House, for providing me with a copy of the book which I received via NetGalley.
+Today I am reviewing The Luminaries, the YA fantasy novel by Susan Dennard.
+Many thanks to Susan and Daphne Press for my copy of the book, which I received via NetGalley.